-It can be a challenge keeping yourself warm when camping in cold weather.
+It can be challenging keeping yourself warm when camping in cold weather.
 Beyond bundling up in layers, sitting close to the fire, and investing in the proper sleeping bag; tent heaters are another way to keep your body temperature in check.

-In this article, we’re going to cover a few basic tricks to stay warm when winter camping.
-Then, we’ll review some tent heaters that work well in the coldest of temperatures.
+In this article, we’re going to cover a few basic tricks to stay warm while camping in winter.
+We’ll suggest how to heat a tent safely and effectively and review some heaters that work well in the coldest temperatures.
 You’ll learn what features to look for in a portable heating system for tents.

 How To Stay Warm When Winter Camping

 Whether you’re camping in the snow or the temperature took an unexpected dip, no one likes going to bed freezing.
 Packing proper equipment is the best way to get prepared for a winter camping trip.
 Before you head off on your adventure, these are a few things to consider: